AztecProtocol/aztec-packages/spartan/README.md

 Selecting individual pods provides options to open a console session as well as browse logs.

 **NOTE**: Editing pod configurations directly is not recommended.
-Any direct edits will be lost during the next pod deployment and replaced by the corresponding IaC files stored in git.
+Any direct edits will be lost during the next pod deployment and replaced by the corresponding IaC configuration stored in git.

 ![k8Lens Pod Access](./img/k8lens_3.png)